cloudnativetrainings/trainings/k8s_helm/07_ifs/README.md

 # Ifs

-In this task you will make use of an if statement.
+In this task, you will make use of an if statement.

 ## Adapt the Configmap to the following